 Tajín Is the Magical Mexican Seasoning You Need In Your Life

-A sprinkle is all it takes to upgrade popsicles, corn, and spears of pineapple.
+The salty, spicy, and sour seasoning blend can be used to upgrade popsicles, corn, and spears of pineapple.

 Buttery corn, fresh watermelon, and frozen mango popsicles have one thing in common: they all taste better with a generous sprinkling of Tajín.
 Tajín is a seasoning salt that embodies the bold flavors of Mexican cuisine.
 It’s a simple mix of chile powder, salt, and dehydrated lime for a mouth-puckering kick that is often used to perk up produce like pineapples and cucumbers or to rim drinks like micheladas and bloody marys.